kennethdean2010/tutorials/HOW-TO-software-packaging/README.md

 ###build-info.plist

-When it comes to the `identifier`, `name` and `version` of our package, I've found it best to keep it simple.
+When it comes to the `identifier`, `name` and `version` of our package, I've found that it's best to keep it simple.
+In our environment we only deploy one version of an application at a time, which makes it easier to maintain consistency.

+Update the `build-info.plist` with the values as illustrated below.

+> NOTE: For more on software deployments, see [automated-software-deployments](https://github.com/ToplessBanana/tutorials/tree/master/HOW-TO-automated-software-deployment).

 ```xml